nikhilgoenkatech/remediation-ansible/README.md

 This repo builds upon the [monolith-to-microservices on OpenShift](https://github.com/dynatrace-innovationlab/monolith-to-microservice-openshift/) repository which uses TicketMonster as its sample application.

+**Remediation**

+The remediation scenario is as follows: Assuming we have a healthy build in production (tm-ui-v2, backend-v2, orders-service) we are switching the *feature flag* to route new traffic to the new orders-service.
+In our demo, the orders service will slow down the booking process.
+Rolling back the service won't solve the issue, instead we have to turn of the feature flag.
+This will be automatically done by the *remediaton action* link in the deployment description for enabling the feature flag.
+Please note that enabling the feature flag has to be done via a deployment to let Dyntrace know of this action.

 ## Define remediaton actions as playbook

 In ```playbook.yaml``` all remediation action should be defined.
 This will be the file that comprises all tasks that can be used for remediation.